Nicolii/Nicolii.github.io/CypherSystem/ExperiencePoints.md

 ### Other Option

 Players can also spend 4 XP to purchase other special options.
-Selecting one of these options counts as purchasing one of the four stages necessary to advance to the next tier.
-The other three need to be from the other categories.
+Selecting one of these options counts using the "Other Option" once, removing the option to pick "Other Option" again in the same Tier.
+The other three selections need to be from the non-"Other Option" categories.
 The special options are as follows:

 - Reduce the cost for wearing armor.
 This option lowers the Speed penalty for wearing armor by 1.
 - Add 2 to your recovery rolls.